nidium/Nidium/docs/en/guide/getting-started/introduction.md

 ## What problems is nidium trying to solve?

 nidium aims to expose an easily hackable environment for app developers.
-We designed the whole thing to be as close as possible to app development using web technologies.

 With nidium, you can experiment without being dependent to blink or webkit, like Electron is for example.
 Moreover, nidium’s footprint is small (about 20 MB statically linked with all dependencies and it typically consumes just a few megabytes of virtual memory).